 To get there, you either have to fly to Malpais, take on a 4×4 adventure, or get two buses and a ferry.
 It’s well worth the mission, and once you’re there, you’ll be greeted by old family-run stores, secluded beaches, and a chilled atmosphere.

 There are some awesome things to do in Montezuma once you have spent enough time siesta-ing in a hammock or relaxing by the beach.
 A short ride will find you wandering up a river or on a suspension bridge on the way to three waterfalls, the largest of which is 80 feet high.

 You can swim in the pools, jump off the smaller waterfalls and hang out on the rocks for a lovely picnic.

 Just off the coast of Montezuma is Tortuga Island.
-It’s a small volcanic mass that has some of the best snorkeling and diving Costa Rica has to offer.
+It’s a small volcanic mass with some of the best snorkeling and diving Costa Rica offers.

 A trip to Montezuma would not be complete without a stroll in Costa Rica’s first national park, Cabo Blanco National Reserve.
 This protected area helped provide the benchmark to shape Costa Rica’s amazing conservation efforts.

-It’s a beautiful park to hike around where you can find remote beaches that appear out the jungles, see monkeys, beautiful birds and simply bask in nature.
+It’s a beautiful park to hike around where you can find remote beaches that appear out of the jungles, see monkeys, beautiful birds and bask in nature.

 Northeast of Liberia is Miravalles Volcano which rises some 6,654 feet out of the Guanacaste mountain range.
-Now dormant, the volcano still creates a huge amount of thermal activity that the government are using for geothermal energy.
+Now dormant, the volcano still creates a huge amount of thermal activity that the government uses for geothermal energy.

-You can bathe in mineral-rich volcanic mud, soak in the thermal pools, hike up to waterfalls and see views all the way to the Pacific Ocean.
+You can bathe in mineral-rich volcanic mud, soak in the thermal pools, hike up to waterfalls and enjoy views all the way to the Pacific Ocean.